 Can Amanda find her way out of her contrived world?

-Being Me series book two: If I Could Fly After the happily ever after… Did you ever wonder what the family thinks when the girl rides away with her prince?
+After the happily ever after… Did you ever wonder what the family thinks when the girl rides away with her prince?
 Amanda’s parents think she’s abandoned her friends, goals, even morals to be with Doug.
 The assessment is ludicrous, but Amanda can’t convince them otherwise.
 Their disapproval undermines her self-confidence and she is determined to prove them wrong.
 To make things worse, Doug has a huge roadblock thrown in his path.
 Amanda isn’t able to talk about the situation with anyone except Zack, her ex-boyfriend.
 Can she endure the strain of keeping Doug’s secret?
 Can her already fragile psyche survive a whole summer with parents who condemn everything she does?
 Amanda begins to doubt she can, and there’s no castle, no fairy godmother, no magic wand to rescue her.

 Amanda’s first year of college is fraught with drama and parental scrutiny.
 With her relationship secure and a clean break from her parents, all she wants is a normal term.
 But fate steps in and deals a shattering blow.
 Think You Know Me will keep you guessing from the first chapter.